ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 ## Introduction

 There seems to be something magical about discrete units working together to achieve a common goal.
-It may be particles finding the most optimal solution in *Pyswarms*, or strangers collaborating to build open-source projects.
+It may be particles finding the best solution in an optimization problem, or strangers collaborating to build open-source projects.
 Even if these elements act independently, the sum total of their actions contribute to a recognizable whole.

 <!-- TODO: ASSETS maybe GIF of particles from pyswarms, and open-source stuff -->

 I'd like to explore this idea further with Conway's Game of Life.
-It's considered as a  cellular automaton: there are well-defined states, discrete units or *cells*, and some form of self-propagation.
+It's a type of cellular automata: there are well-defined states, discrete units or *cells*, and some form of self-propagation.
 In Game of Life, you have four rules:
 * Overpopulation: if a living cell is surrounded by more than three living cells, it dies.
 * Stasis: if a living cell is surrounded by two or three living cells, it survives.
 * Underpopulation: if a living cell is surrounded by fewer than two living cells, it dies.
 * Reproduction: if a dead cell is surrounded by exactly three cells, it becomes alive.

 <!-- TODO: CITE cite jakevdp blogpost -->

 What piqued my interest the most is that given limited resources, the cells act independently and compete with one another.
 This opens up my question: *if